 The Edison and Ford Winter Estates is committed to making its facilities and programs accessible to all visitors.
 The site is available to pedestrian visitors and is also ADA accessible.
 Wheelchairs (non-motorized) are available for loan (at no charge) on a first-come, first-served basis.
 While motorized wheelchairs are permitted, the site allows no other motorized vehicles including trams, Segways, or golf carts, nor recreational vehicles such as bicycles, skateboards, hoverboards, or roller blades/skates.
-While trained service animals are welcome on site, pets are not permitted on the historic property or in the museum.

 We are dedicated to providing access to all individuals, with or without disabilities looking for information on our website, and we try hard to make the Edison and Ford Winter Estates website universally accessible.
 Below, you will find some suggestions to assist you in making your browsing experience more accessible.